Reverse peephole viewers are both scary and creepy. Here’s everything that you need to know about them.

 The last time I was in France, I saw some weird guy in a hotel hallway looking into a peephole.
-He had something in his hand and I wasn’t exactly sure what he was doing.
-As far as I knew, you couldn’t look through a peephole from the outside.
-But apparently, I was wrong.
-For less than $50 you can buy something (that should probably be illegal) from Amazon called a “reverse peephole viewer.”
+He had something that looked like a small flashlight in his hand, and I wasn’t exactly sure what he was doing.
+As far as I knew, you couldn’t look through a peephole from the outside, but apparently, I was wrong.
+For less than $50, you can buy something (that should probably be illegal) from Amazon called a “reverse peephole viewer.”
 This tiny little door viewer gadget enables anyone to look through the peephole of a door and see inside.

 How Does A Reverse Peephole Viewer Work?